ExtendRealityLtd/VRTK/Assets/VRTK/Source/SDK/Daydream/ABOUT.md

 ## Daydream SDK for VRTK
-_Jonathan Linowes (@linojon)_
+_Jonathan Linowes (@linojon)_ & _Prashant Naidu (@prashant-naidu)_

 The Daydream SDK for VRTK integrates the Daydream platform with VRTK.
 It can use Unity's built-in VR supported Camera with Daydream support.

 Daydream controllers are signficantly limited compared with positionally tracked hand controllers like HTC Vive Lighthouse and Oculus Rift Touch.
 The Daydream controller hardware provides 3 DOF (x y z axis rotation) and accellerometer.
 However, some (limited) 3-space positioning can be simulated.
 The Google VR (Gvr) SDK provides an Arm Model that simulates transforms for shoulder, elbow, wrist and pointer joints.
-Your application can still use these with VRTK, just supply an object with the GvrArmModelOffsets component to the VRTK_LinkedObjects, VRTK_SimplerPointer or other appropriate component.
+Your application can still use these with VRTK, just supply an object with the GvrArmModelOffsets component to the VRTK_LinkedObjects, VRTK_SimplerPointer or other appropriate components.

 Further, this VRTK Daydream SDK provides a DaydreamReach component to facilitate reaching out to touch and grab.
 It uses the touchpad to push the controller position out in front of user along the current orientation plane or pointer axis.